 If we want companies that are aligned to public benefits vs. shareholder benefits, we require a financing system that supports more affordable medicines.

 Companies could invest in therapeutic, preventative, and diagnostic products available at a sustainable cost to our healthcare system while still meeting shareholder expectations.
 To do so, companies need:

 - Investments for longer term (10+ years), with regularly distributed, modest “bond-like” returns

 - A continuum of capital structures/vehicles that can sustain companies from early to mature stages

 Want to contribute to this exciting innovation in investing?
 Yes, I want to contribute!

 Financing is changing to address the climate crisis, it’s time for financing to change to address the medical crisis

-If climate change is transforming today’s financial markets, why isn’t financial innovation meeting our needs for diversified, affordable medicines?
+If climate change is transforming today’s financial markets, why shouldn’t financial innovation meet our needs for diversified, affordable medicines?